Lillian Schwartz: Notable works

+Other works also include 1970's Pixillation, her first computer-animated film, and 1971's Olympiad.

 Reception and legacy

-Schwartz has been called a pioneer in "establishing computers as a valid and fruitful artistic medium" by physicist and Nobel laureate Arno Penzias and a trailblazer and virtuoso by the philosopher-artist Timothy Binkley.
+Schwartz was called a pioneer in "establishing computers as a valid and fruitful artistic medium" by physicist and Nobel laureate Arno Penzias and a trailblazer and virtuoso by the philosopher-artist Timothy Binkley.
 Her films have been included in the Venice Biennale and the Cannes Film Festival, among many others, and have received numerous awards.
-In the 1980s, a computer-generated TV spot that she created for the newly renovated Museum of Modern Art in New York won an Emmy Award.
+In 1984, Schwartz created a computer-generated TV spot that for the newly renovated Museum of Modern Art in New York; the public service announcement won an Emmy Award.